DiegoHhrt/vanilla-web-dev-env/README.md

   This will force BrowserSync to use polling to detect file changes, which can be more reliable on certain Windows setups.

   Note that depending on the polling interval you set, your developer environment specs and the size of your project folder this might have (or not) a noticeable performance impact.
-  This will force BrowserSync to use polling to detect file changes, which can be more reliable on certain Windows setups.